tiroh/ports-doc/protocols.rst

 unconnected when the components under tests are connected with each other and to react to computational results, for example using assertions.

-It is important to release all protocols before each individual test method is executed.
+It is important to release all protocols after each individual test method is executed.
 The only exception is when the protocols are valid for all tests, however, that is rarely the case.
 For JUnit (version 5), you need a method like this:

 .. code-block:: java

-  @BeforeEach
+  @AfterEach
-  public void setup() {
+  public void afterEach() {
       Ports.releaseProtocols();
   }

 ..
 WARNING::
-   If you do not release your protocols before each test, your tests will behave unpredictably and erratically.
+   If you do not release your protocols after each test, your tests will behave unpredictably and erratically.
 (Except when the protocols are valid for all tests.)